MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-how-to-set-up-approval-users.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/11/2021
 ms.author: edupont
-ms.openlocfilehash: 5eaa2daf8321adf65275bf4e0cd21ee1f4cb29fa
+ms.openlocfilehash: fcf106941c59cd4cb510a9443eac1d50612e15b7
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5787264"
+ms.locfileid: "6439208"
 ---
 # <a name="set-up-approval-users"></a>Set Up Approval Users

 Before you can create workflows that involve approval steps, you must set up the workflow users who are involved in approval processes.
 On the **Approval User Setup** page, you also set amount limits for specific types of requests and define substitute approvers to whom approval requests are delegated when the original approver is absent.

 > [!NOTE]
-> Approval users, both approval requesters and approvers, must first be set up as workflow users on the **Workflow User Group** page.
+> Approval users, both approval requestors and approvers, must first be set up as workflow users on the **Workflow User Group** page.
 For more information, see [Set Up Workflow Users](across-how-to-set-up-workflow-users.md).

  When you have set up approval users, you can use the setup to create workflow responses for approval workflows.
 For more information, see step 9 in [Create Workflows](across-how-to-create-workflows.md).